ddrcode/teensy_6502_com_bridge/README.md

 # W65C02-COM bridge for Teensy 4.1

-This project is a simple bridge between [W65C02 CPU](https://westerndesigncenter.com/wdc/documentation/w65c02s.pdf) and a COM port, implemented for [Teensy 4.1 development board](https://www.pjrc.com/store/teensy41.html).
+This project is a simple bridge between [W65C02 CPU](https://westerndesigncenter.com/wdc/documentation/w65c02s.pdf) and a COM port, implemented for [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) development board.

-The main purpose for this project is to provide cycle-by-cycle debugging capabilities of W65C02, but it can serve other purpose too, i.e.:
+The main purpose of this project is to provide cycle-by-cycle debugging capabilities for W65C02, but it can serve other purpose too, i.e.:

 - __Comparative debugging for emulators__: